mrbraznet/blog/_posts/2017-08-06-how-to-protect-your-code-and-use-infrastructure-super-powers.md

 ---
 layout: post
-title:  "How to be more productive on microservices development?"
+title:  "Microservices capabilities: How to protect your code and use the infrastructure's super powers?"
 categories: Microservices
 excerpt_separator: <!--more-->
 ---